pepperpepperpepper/OpenDroidPDF/implementation_plan.md

      keeps the interaction pipeline unified (same selection/move/resize/re-edit owner) and keeps export stable (flatten export includes what the user sees).

+4) **UI copy: move/resize instruction text**
+   - Current code (as of `master`): move requires **long-press + release to arm**, then drag (or drag a corner handle to resize).
+However, the help copy `R.string.tap_to_move_annotation` still says “Drag to move…”.
+   - Default plan:
+     - Short-term: update the copy to reflect reality (“Long-press then drag to move.
+Drag corners to resize.”).
+     - Long-term: once we add a dedicated move handle, we can restore simpler “Drag the move handle to move…” copy.

 ### Optional refinements (defer; keep ONE OWNER)
 If we improve UX further, keep the same ownership boundaries (no new view/activity-owned flags; no duplicated gesture state):